 In accordance with the California Environmental Quality Act (CEQA) of 1970 (California Public Resources Code Section 21000 et. seq.), if a Lead Agency determines that there is substantial evidence in light of the whole record that a project may have a significant effect on the environment, the agency must prepare an EIR (State CEQA Guidelines Section 15064(a)(1)).
 The purpose of an EIR is to inform public agency decision makers and the general public of the potentially significant environmental effects of a project, identify possible ways to minimize the significant effects, and describe reasonable alternatives to the project (State CEQA Guidelines Section 15121(a)).
-This EIR is an informational document for use by the City, decision makers and members of the general public to evaluate the environmental effects of CEQA and the State CEQA Guidelines (California Administrative Code 15000 et. seq.) and the City of San Diego's EIR Guidelines (December 2005).
+This EIR is an informational document for use by the City, decision makers and members of the general public to evaluate the environmental effects of the proposed project.
+This document complies with all criteria, standards and procedures of CEQA and the State CEQA Guidelines (California Administrative Code 15000 et. seq.) and the City of San Diego's EIR Guidelines (December 2005).
 This document has been prepared as a Project EIR pursuant to Section 15161 of the State CEQA Guidelines, and it represents the independent judgment of the City as Lead Agency (State CEQA Guidelines Section 15050).